Fifi Cooper: 2008–2014: Early beginnings

 Fifi Cooper began singing at the age of 8 while in primary school; participating in various social extra-curricula activities.
 She professionally started her music career in 2008 when she made a guest appearance on Mo'Molemi's Motzamai: Rebel With a Pause album.
 Her breakthrough however came in 2010 following the release of her single titled "Chechela Morago", a rap song that received massive airplay and did well to gain her new grounds in the South African music industry.
 Fifi Cooper also made vocal appearances in the remix of AKA's "Baddest Remix" single, Mo'Molemi's album titled Asia, Khuli Chana's Lost in Time and Lection's Gentlemen's Club.

 2015–2019: 20FIFI

 In 2015, Fifi Cooper signed a recording contract with Ambitiouz Entertainment, a South Africa-based record label.
 In early 2015, she released an AB Crazy-produced song titled "Kisses".
 The music video for "Kisses" was directed by Dino Benedetti and was released on YouTube on 24 May 2015.

 On 13 November 2015, Fifi Cooper released 20FIFI, her debut studio album which won three awards at the 15th Metro FM Music Awards and was further nominated in the "Best Newcomer of The Year" and "Best Female Artist of The Year" categories at the 2nd edition of the South African Music Awards.

+Departure from Ambitiouz, legal issues

 In February 2017, Fifi Cooper departed from Ambitiouz Entertainment along with A-Reece and the hip hop duo B3nchMarQ.
+Following Cooper's departure from Ambitiouz, a court case ensued in which the label successfully sued her for copyright infringement.
+The Johannesburg High Court ruled that Cooper no longer had ownership of the songs she recorded under the label and ordered her to either return or delete all copies of the material.
+Additionally, she was required to pay damages and cover the legal costs of the case.
+This legal action stemmed from Cooper’s resignation without obtaining a clearance certificate, leaving her unable to use or perform her own music.
+In the aftermath, Julius Malema, leader of the Economic Freedom Fighters (EFF), intervened after learning of Fifi Cooper’s legal dispute with Ambitiouz Entertainment.
+Viewing the case as a systemic injustice, the EFF supported Cooper and negotiated an out-of-court settlement.
+This agreement restored her rights to perform her music and continue her career.
+Malema framed the intervention as a stand against inequity rather than a personal endorsement of the artist.